 Carl Frampton to defend title at Windsor Park as Tyson Fury continues comeback

-Carl Frampton will defend his WBO interim featherweight title against Australia’s Luke Jackson at Windsor Park on August 18, promoter Frank Warren has announced on social media.
+Carl Frampton will defend his WBO interim featherweight title against Australia’s Luke Jackson at Windsor Park on August 18.

 Former WBO, WBA and IBF heavyweight champion Tyson Fury will also continue his comeback on the undercard in Belfast.